sebas09-gcc/Pyassistant/README.md

 # Pyassistant
+Features: Play a song on Youtube

+Language: Spanish

+Input example: "Julio reproduce Coldplay Adventure Of A Lifetime"

-To test the program install the following libraries:
+#to test the program install the following libraries:

 pip install pyttsx3